dongyangwang30/International_Trade_and_Revenue-Based_Total_Factor_Productivity/README.md

 Here I have provided my thesis, the description of datasets I used for research (to follow the Data Access Protocol, I am not allowed to upload the datasets), and the graphs I created.

-We thank the Enterprise Analysis Unit of the Development Economics Global Indicators Department of the World Bank Group for making the data available.
+I thank the Enterprise Analysis Unit of the Development Economics Global Indicators Department of the World Bank Group for making the data available.